-Methodology: Evidence for KPI recorded within National publications or regional publications in regions other than Tai Tokerau Northland.
+Methodology: Evidence for KPI recorded within National publications or regional publications in regions other than Te Tai Tokerau.
+Reporting to include number of businesses that are engaged in the campaign.

-13. Rationale: indicates the level of activity being undertaken to support the development of environmentally beneficial tourism products within the Tai Tokerau Northland
+13. Rationale: indicates the level of activity being undertaken to support the implementation of the destination management plan.